-The responsibility mapss shown in~\Cref{fig:demo-heatmaps} demonstrate the importance of~\Cref{algo:compositonal_explanation}.
+The responsibility maps shown in~\Cref{fig:demo-heatmaps} demonstrate the importance of~\Cref{algo:compositonal_explanation}.
 The initial partitioning of the image can greatly affect the quality of the responsibility map.~\Cref{fig:busn1} shows the responsibility map after one iteration of the algorithm.
-While it still indicates well the areas of interest in the image it is also quite rectilinear.~\Cref{fig:busn10} contains a lot more information about the distribution of responsibility over the pixels in the image.
+While it still indicates well the areas of interest in the image it is also rather crude.~\Cref{fig:busn10} contains more refined information about the distribution of responsibility over the pixels in the image.
 We now have two distinct peaks of responsibility on either side of the central occlusion (a person).
-Further iterations cause further refinement.
-By iteration 100 (\Cref{fig:busn100}), it is clear that the dominant explanation is around the rear tyre of the bus.
-The other explanation however, while depressed in relation to the tyre, has not vanished and can still be found through searching the responsibility map~\cite{chockler2023multiple}.
-Indeed, a disjoint explanation exists for this image, as given in~\Cref{fig:bus_occ}.
+Further iterations bring about further refinement.
+By iteration $100$ (\Cref{fig:busn100}), it is clear that the `dominant' explanation is around the rear tire of the bus.
+The other explanation however, while depressed in relation to the tire, has not vanished and can still be found through searching the responsibility map~\citep{CKK25}.
+Moreover, a disjoint explanation exists for this image, as given in~\Cref{fig:bus_occ}.

-\subsection{Termination and complexity}
+\subsection{Termination and Complexity}